sovanp/slack-file-bot/README.md

 1. Add the Slack Bot to your channel

-2. Run the commands `go build` and then `source .env && go run main.go` to upoad the file
+2. Run the commands `go build` and then `source .env && go run main.go` to upload the file

 ## Setup